Pyleks/milestone_project_4/README.md

 ![alt text](https://github.com/Pyleks/milestone_project_4/blob/master/media/Color-Scheme.png)

-The current set of colors are all very bland but contrasting to make sure all the buttons and navigation is easy to identify for the visitor, and to make sure no colors "drown" out as they navigate through everything.
+The current set of colors are used to make strong contrast to each other, making each element "pop" out so the visitor have clear defined places to go when navigating the e-commerce website.

 #### Typography
 I choose to use __Roboto__ for all text, which is the same as previous project, especially since this is a